Golden Hill Park

-This area is an extension of Balboa Park.
-"The earliest recreational developments in the park were in the "Golden Hill Park" area off of 25th street.
+Golden Hill Park is an extension of Balboa Park.
+“The earliest recreational developments in the park were in the “Golden Hill Park” area off of 25th street.
 The National Register listed the rustic stone fountain designed by architect Henry Lord Gay as the oldest surviving designed feature in the park.
-Other attractions in the area included a children's park, walking trails, and a redwood bird aviary.
+Other attractions in the area included a children’s park, walking trails, and a redwood bird aviary.
 Make sure to check out the Victorian homes around the corner too!

 The Golden Hill Park section of Balboa Park was developed and largely financed by nearby residents before anything but chaparral was in the Park’s center.
 The National Register Golden Hill fountain is actually a rustic Arts & Crafts style inglenook with benches, rock double stairways, walls and radiating trails.
 The site was designed in 1907 by architect Henry Lord Gay, best known in town for designing the Western Metal Supply Company Building, now a part of Petco Park.